BBAlan1/Online-Library/README.md

 advancement, and this project’s digital approach aligns well with these goals.

-**Competitor Analysis: Kazakhstan’s Market Landscape**
+**Competitor Analysis: Online Libraries in Kazakhstan**

-Currently, the online library and book retail market in Kazakhstan features platforms such as Litres and Meloman.kz, both of which are fairly established.
-However, most of these platforms focus on popular fiction and mainstream genres, with limited offerings in academic, cultural, and specialized books.
-Our project’s competitive edge lies in differentiating itself with a broader range of localized content, including books by Kazakh authors and works on Kazakh cultural and historical topics.
-Additionally, our platform will incorporate a flexible pricing strategy that includes discounts for students and academic partners, further enhancing accessibility.
-These distinguishing features aim to capture market share among niche readers and academic audiences who seek specialized content not readily available through existing providers.
+Kazakhstan’s current online book market includes platforms like Litres, Marwin and Meloman.kz, which are quite well-known.
+However, these mainly focus on popular fiction and do not offer a lot of academic or cultural books.
+Our online library will be different because users will be able to list and sell their own books, making it similar to an OLX-style marketplace for books.
+We will also use a flexible pricing model, including student discounts and academic partnerships, making our library more affordable.
+T hese unique features are designed to attract niche readers and students who need specialized content that is hard to find elsewhere.

 **Target Audience (Project Auditory)**